kotyadamohini/complex_number_multiplication/README.md

                            real part:            Yre = XreAre-XimAim
                            Imaginary part:       Yim = XreAim+XimAre
 So, it takes four multipliers to compute XreAre,XimAim,XreAim,XimAre.If we use DA,OBC techniques here to compute these multiplications,Adders and Shift Registers are enough for the calculation.And it is only necessary to store two words in the look up table(LUT) i.e (Are-Aim) and (Are+Aim).
+So the area is less and speed is high.